 My video lesson for this week covers how to make ghee, an indispensable healthy fat, for use in your own kitchen.
 I also cover how to make ghee (clarified butter) capsules for taking with your daily dose of cod liver oil.

-If you are spending money on high quality fermented cod liver oil, it is a must to be taking it with butter oil to supercharge the effects!
+If you are spending money on high quality cod liver oil, it is a must to be taking it with butter oil to supercharge the effects!